bennett39/100-days-of-code/log.md

 ### Day 6: November 4, 2018

 **Today's Progress** Today I spent a lot of time on algorithms this afternoon.
 So, no code written, per se, but a lot learned.
 I'm using Udi Manber's book to learn.
-I did problem sets on paper, so there's no link to my work today but trust me I have pages of exercises and notes
+I did problem sets on paper, so there's no link to my work today but trust me I have pages of exercises and notes.

 **Thoughts** This is the part that excites me.
 I'm not really interested in becoming a web developer, and front end work isn't very appealing to me.
 However, crunching the numbers and solving complicated problems is fun and rewarding.
 I just finished some proof by induction exercises and I love the way they stretched my brain to comprehend something I didn't comprehend just a few hours ago.